mathieucarbou/MycilaPulseAnalyzer/README.md

 {"state":0,"period":9993,"period_min":9976,"period_max":10018,"frequency":100.0700455,"width":1166,"width_min":1154,"width_max":1180}
 ```

-**Note about ISR**
+## IRAM Safety

-If your app is NOT doing any flash operation, you could run with:
+If your app is NOT doing a lot of flash operation, you could run with:

 ```
 -D CONFIG_ARDUINO_ISR_IRAM=1